bengarrett/DOSee/docs/README.md

 ## Editing the source JS or HTML

+> [!NOTE]
+> DOSee is considered feature complete.
+A fork is recommended for any new features.

 If you edit the source files in `src/` you will need to rebuild the application.

 ```bash